Dolores del Río: 1943–1959: Mexican cinema

 In 1954, del Río was slated to appear as the wife of Spencer Tracy's character in the 20th Century Fox film Broken Lance.
-The U.S. government denied her permission to work in the United States, accusing her of being sympathetic to international communism.
+But the U.S. government denied her permission to work in the United States, accusing her of being sympathetic to international communism.
 The document signed by her cheering for world peace, as well as her links with figures openly communist (as Diego Rivera and Frida Kahlo were) and her past relationship with Orson Welles, had been interpreted in the United States as sympathy with communism.
 She was replaced in the film by Katy Jurado.
+Del Río was one of the many on the blacklist of McCarthyism.
 She reacted by sending a letter to the U.S. government, stating:

 While her situation was being remedied in the United States, del Río accepted the proposal of filming in Spain another adaptation of a novel by Benavente, Señora Ama (1955), directed by her cousin, the filmmaker Julio Bracho.
 Unfortunately the prevailing censorship in the Spanish cinema caused the film to be seriously truncated during editing.

 In 1956, her political situation in the United States was resolved.
 She began to listen with interest to theatrical offerings.
-Del Río was already thinking that the play Anastacia of Marcelle Maurette, would be a good choice for her debut.
+Del Río was already thinking that the play Anastasia of Marcelle Maurette, would be a good choice for her debut.
 To prepare for this new facet of her career, she engaged the services of Stella Adler as her acting coach.
 Del Río debuted successfully at the theater on the Falmouth Playhouse in Massachusetts on July 6, 1956 and to continue with a tour of seven other theaters throughout New England.
 She took advantage of her return to the United States and granted an interview to Louella Parsons to make clear her political position: "In Mexico we are worried and fighting against communism."
 In 1957, she was selected as vice president of the jury of the 1957 Cannes Film Festival.
 She was the first woman to sit on the jury.
-In 1957, she debuted in television in the role of a Spanish lady in the American television series Schlitz Playhouse of Stars, with Cesar Romero as co-star.
+In 1957, she debuted in television in the role of a Spanish lady in the American television series Schlitz Playhouse of Stars, opposite Cesar Romero.

-In 1959, Mexican filmmaker Ismael Rodríguez brought del Río and María Félix together in the film La Cucaracha.
+In 1959, Mexican filmmaker Ismael Rodríguez brought del Río and her alleged rival María Félix together in the film La Cucaracha.
 The meeting of the two actresses, considered the main female stars of Mexican cinema, was a success at the box office.
 Although the press speculated that a war would break out between the two actresses, the truth is that the filming went smoothly and both ended up forming friendly ties.
 That same year, she married Lewis Riley in a private ceremony in New York.